Alternative mode with wattmeter

 Practical implementation

-There are many wattmeters/energy meters on sale that are declared as bidirectional.
-We tested several models and found that many of them are not suitable for our purposes for one reason or another.
-We selected two inexpensive suitable models - these are TAC1100 and CM7646.
+There are many wattmeters/energy meters on the market that claim to be bi-directional.
+We tested several models and found that many of them were not suitable for our purposes in one way or another.
+We have selected two inexpensive suitable models - these areTAC1100иCM7646.
 They have approximately the same metrological characteristics.
-The first model has its own LCD and a design for installation on a DIN rail.
+The first model has its own screen and structure for installation on a DIN rail.
 The second is available in two modifications - with an internal shunt for currents up to 20A and with a current transformer for currents up to 100A.
 Typical connection diagrams in different versions are shown below.
-Any of these wattmeters can be used with a grid-tied inverter or a hybrid inverter, either in grid-feed mode or in zero-export (blending) mode.
+Any of these wattmeters can be used with a grid-tie inverter or hybrid inverter in mix mode or in grid generation mode.

 Typical circuit with wattmeter CM7646-AL